vreezy/QuillWrapper/README.md

 React-Quill Wrapper for Microsoft Fluent UI (Office UI)

-Developed with create-react-app and typescript template You can use it in your SPFX Project!
+Developed with create-react-app and typescript template You can use it in a SPFX Project!

 ## DEMO
 ### Video